truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 ### openshift

-`democratic-csi` generally works fine with openshift.
-Some special parameters need to be set with helm (support added in chart version `0.6.1`):
+The `democratic-csi` generally works fine with openshift.
+You will need to set special parameters with helm (support added in chart version `0.6.1`):

 ```
 # for sure required